thesolelane/pangi-ecosystem/MASTER_GUARDIAN_SYSTEM.md

 **Definition**: An NFT that acts as the primary key to an encrypted wallet and controls all permissions.

 **Key Properties**:
-- Can be any NFT (Hatchling or Adult)
+- Can be any NFT (Pangopup or Adult)
 - First minted NFT with assigned wallet becomes Master
 - Acts as cryptographic key to decrypt wallet data
 - Holds all permissions and control